 See my stories “Still Crazy After All These Years: Hiking in the White Mountains,” “Being Stupid With Friends: A 32-Mile Dayhike in the White Mountains,” about dayhiking the Pemi Loop, and “Ask Me: What Are Your Favorite New England Hikes?”

 Granted, the year’s first snowfall can certainly happen at Hood in September or October.
-That said, autumn delivers many days of glorious weather in the Pacific Northwest, and the Timberline is less than half the distance of the Wonderland, making it easier to knock off with a decent weather window.
-(Plus, unlike the Wonderland, the Timberline involves no permit hoops to jump through.)
+That said, late summer and autumn deliver many days of glorious weather in the Pacific Northwest, and the Timberline is less than half the distance of the Wonderland, making it easier to knock off with a decent weather window.
+Plus, unlike the Wonderland, the Timberline involves no permit hoops to jump through.
 If the forecast promises a string of three to five reasonably nice days, aim your compass for the Timberline Trail.

 See my story “Full of Surprises: Backpacking Mount Hood’s Timberline Trail.”

 Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for making all of your trips go better in my “12 Expert Tips for Planning a Wilderness Backpacking Trip” and “A Practical Guide to Lightweight and Ultralight Backpacking.”
 If you don’t have a paid subscription to The Big Outside, you can read part of both stories for free, or download the e-guide versions of “12 Expert Tips for Planning a Wilderness Backpacking Trip” and the lightweight backpacking guide without having a paid membership.